Jackson-Dana/Data_projects_TripleTen/04-machine_learning_for_texts/README.md

 ## Conclusion

 This project provided a comprehensive understanding of sentiment analysis and its application in classifying movie reviews.
 The insights gained from this project can be used by the Film Junky Union to automatically filter and categorize movie reviews, enhancing the user experience on their platform.
 The project also demonstrated the effectiveness of various machine learning algorithms in text classification tasks, providing a foundation for future work in this area.
+For a more detailed explanation of the project, including the code, visualizations, and in-depth analysis, please refer to the accompanying Jupyter Notebook file.